keras-team/keras-io/templates/getting_started/benchmarks.md

 performance.
 Keras 3 empowers you to seamlessly switch backends, ensuring you find the ideal match for your model.

-### Key Finding 2: Keras 3 is consistently faster than the reference PyTorch implementations
+### Key Finding 2: Keras 3 delivers best-in-class "out-of-the-box" performance

 The following figure compares the best-performing Keras 3 backend for each model with the corresponding reference native PyTorch implementation.
 We calculated